w0px/autocrystal-community-version/README.md

 ### 3. Point BizHawk at the relay

-move the start.bat file into your downloaded Bizhawk directory and double click to start the emulator
+move the DCNotifications_start.bat file into your downloaded Bizhawk directory and double click to start the emulator

 ### 4. Configure the bot

-Load wild.lua, check "Send Discord notification (shiny/stop)" in the GUI.
+in any module, check "Send Discord notification (shiny/stop)" in the GUI.

 # Modules